Decision #1; Retinol, retinoid, retinal, tretinoin, adapalene, granactive retinoid, retinoic acid, vitamin A.

 Retinoid is a word used to describe a family of actives.
 Like saying chocolate.

-Retinol is 1 specific type of active.
+Retinol is one specific type of active.
 Like saying dark chocolate.

 Retinol vs Retinoid; What is retinol?